wenogk/os_a2/README.txt

 In this assignment, I wrote independent programs that run concurrently, get synchronized at various points, and their collaborative work empowers the operation of the Expo’21 Salad (E21S) production for visitors to the site of the event.

 There are 2 ways to run the code:
-    1) By calling the chef which will fork all the salad makers
+    1) By calling the chef which will fork all the salad makers (recommended method)
         - The command is ./chef -n numOfSalads -m cheftime -s eachSaladMakerTime
     2) By calling the chef in "standalone" mode so you would have to manually call the salad makers
         - The command for the chef is ./chef -n numOfSalads -m cheftime
-        - The command for each salad maker is
+        - The command for each salad maker is ./saladmaker -m salmkrtime -s shmid -n saladMakerNumber
+            - the -n arg will be 0, 1 and 2 for salad maker 0, 1 and 2 respectively
+            - the shmid printed out from the chef should be used in the salad maker command

 Regarding the logistics of the salad making process:
     - Salad Maker 0 is the salad maker who has a self supply of Tomato but requires Green Pepper and Onions from the chef